Octopus Deploy on AWS

 • STS checks: "Can OctoLauncherRole assume DevDeployRole?" -> Yes (launcher has sts:AssumeRole permission for this ARN)

-• STS returns temporary credentials for DevDeployRole (cross-account)
+• STS returns temporary credentials for DevDeployRole (same-account)

 1. Calamari injects credentials: